 A building permit is required prior to the start of any construction or ground disturbance if a building permit is required.
+Any construction and/or excavation that does not obtain proper permits will be charged triple the building permit fee.
 Should the work not require a building permit, the Land Use and Development Code still applies.
 Please contact the Planning Division with questions regarding the Land Use and Development Code.
 See the following table to determine if you need to apply for a permit:

 |PERMITS ARE REQUIRED FOR:|

 |PERMIT OR PROJECT|